cs-soc-tudublin/quality-voters/sonarqube/README.md

 # SonarQube Voter
 SonarQube is a code analysis tool that analyses the quality, format and security of code.

-It provides a simple 'go/no go' system, AKA the voter passes if there are no issues, and fails if there are
+It provides a simple 'go/no go' system, AKA the voter passes if there are no issues, and fails if there are.

+SonarQube is run on a branch, as opposed to running as a Pull Request Check, due to licensing issues.

 ## Configuration
 > [!NOTE]